open-cogsci/sigmund-ai/heymans/static/about.md

 Sigmund can search Google Scholar for scientific literature.
 Try it!

 > Do your pupils constrict when you think of something bright, such as a sunny beach?
 Please base your answer on scientific literature.

+Limitation: Sigmund reads abstracts, titles, author lists, etc. but does not spontaneously read the complete article.
+To have Sigmund read complete articles, you can either encourage Sigmund to download the article (see below) or upload the article as an attachment yourself.

 ### Execute Python and R code